HSF/hsf.github.io/jekyll-beginners.md

 ### Inserting images

 To insert an image, add it (as a PNG or JPEG file) to the `images` directory.
-Thenn in the page where you want to insert it, add the following line:
+Then in the page where you want to insert it, add the following line:

 ```